JLuc/scribus-project-manager/README.md

 Set the `pdf_bookmark_style` variable in your book config file to one of defined styles and `makebook` will
 - create a PDF bookmark for each paragraph using this style.
-Example : `pdf_bookmark_style="Titre Principal Grand"`
 - list all such bookmarks in a separate book_bookmarks.md file

+Example config : `pdf_bookmark_style="Titre Principal Grand"`
 Example of created TOC :
 ```
 ## N77 chapters